MicrosoftDocs/win32/desktop-src/SecAuthN/initializesecuritycontext--schannel.md

 # InitializeSecurityContext (Schannel) function

-The **InitializeSecurityContext (Schannel)** function initiates the client side, outbound [security context](../secgloss/s-gly.md) from a credential handle.
+The **InitializeSecurityContext (Schannel)** function initiates the client-side, outbound [security context](../secgloss/s-gly.md) from a credential handle.
 The function is used to build a [security context](../secgloss/s-gly.md) between the client application and a remote peer. **InitializeSecurityContext (Schannel)** returns a token that the client must pass to the remote peer, which the peer in turn submits to the local security implementation through the [AcceptSecurityContext (Schannel)](acceptsecuritycontext--schannel.md) call.
 The token generated should be considered opaque by all callers.

 Typically, the **InitializeSecurityContext (Schannel)** function is called in a loop until a sufficient [security context](../secgloss/s-gly.md) is established.